fdmoon/CampActivities/myDailyNotes.md

 		const Container = () => <Component attr_name1="value1" attr_name2="value2" ...>children</Component>;
 	cf. https://facebook.github.io/react/docs/components-and-props.html <= React's documentation on components & props

-• React.js: How to export a component with a folder name... create "index.js" with export { default } from "./<component_file_name>";
+• ReactJS: How to export a component with a folder name... create "index.js" with export { default } from "./<component_file_name>";

-• React.js: How to loop and render elements... with the for-loop pushing a component to a temporary array const App = () => { let array_temp = [];
+• ReactJS: How to loop and render elements... with the for-loop pushing a component to a temporary array const App = () => { let array_temp = [];